-This independent organisation has been set up to oversee the implementation of these changes nationally.
+has been set up to these changes

+nationally.
 On their website www.schoolfoodtrust.org.uk you will find a guide to introducing the new interim standards including sample menus.

 As part of this work Children's Services across England are required to audit current food provision in their schools in order to provide baseline data.